Eczbek/xieite/docs/types.md

 &nbsp;

 ## Description
-Utilities for type information and metaprogramming.
+Utilities for type information and metaprogramming

 &nbsp;